-If you have suffered hearing loss while on the job, you may be able to hold your employer responsible.
+If you have suffered an injury while on the job, you may be able to hold your employer responsible.
 However, it is best to hire a Jones Act lawyer to know for sure.

-Is Your Maritime Employer Responsible for Your Hearing Loss?
+Is Your Maritime Employer Responsible for Your Injury?

 There are many maritime workers who accept the risks of the industry as “part of the job.”
 However, that is not the right way to view the situation.
 There are a number of federal and maritime laws in place to reduce or prevent these types of issues from occurring.

-For example, if an explosion occurred on a ship, which in turn led to hearing loss, there are several ways the employer or owner of the ship can be determined liable.
+For example, if an explosion occurred on a ship, which in turn led to a hearing injury, there are several ways the employer or owner of the ship can be determined liable.
 The best way to know for sure is to review maritime law and contact an attorney for clarification.

 While hearing loss can occur after an explosion, it may also occur after a person is exposed to extreme conditions, after a blow to the head, or being exposed to ongoing sound without proper ear protection.
 If the employer has failed to take the proper safety precautions to prevent these situations, they may be deemed liable.
 A Jones Act lawyer can determine this for sure.